kmdouglass/kmdouglass.github.io/posts/a-simple-plugin-interface-for-the-rust-ffi.rst

 library.
 C programmers have a large amount of freedom in designing APIs for their libraries.
 They are not forced to use opaque structs or to version their APIs.
 As a result, I don't believe that the plugin design presented here can be completely generalized to any C library.

+The ``Plugin`` struct is almost certainly not thread safe.
+To make it thread safe, it may be necessary to wrap the raw pointer in a ``Mutex``.
+It may even be simpler to wrap the entire struct in a ``Mutex``.

 Finally, owning raw symbols is not platform independent.
 You can see at the top of the Rust source code that I am importing the ``Symbol`` object specific to UNIX systems.
 One would need to change